mbaumer/us_hep_funding/docs/_states/OH.md

 <a name="OH-11"></a>
 [Back to top](#top)
 ## OH-11 -- Rep. Marcia Fudge (D)
+### Committees
+Marcia Fudge is the #3 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,322,000.00 in SC HEP grants.